Intel-bigdata/HiBench/docs/run-sparkbench.md

  * Start HDFS, Yarn, Spark in the cluster.

- * gcc and make are required if you run sql/tpcds module
+ * Gcc and make are required if you run sql/tpcds module.